Understanding your offer timeline

 What you can do:

-If you’ve already accepted an early offer and haven’t changed your first preference, you’ll get a confirmation on this date if conditions have been met.
+If you’ve already accepted an early offer and haven’t changed your first preference, you’ll receive confirmation during the main round once all conditions are met.

 Second round offers